inkline/inkline/packages/inkline.io/pages/docs/forms/textarea.md

 # Textarea
-## Textareas are form components used to for inputting data directly from the keyboard, on multiple lines. { .lead }
+## Form components used for inputting data directly from the keyboard, on multiple lines. { .lead }

 ### Example